David Lindsay, 11th Earl of Crawford

-David Lindsay, 11th Earl of Crawford (died 1607) was a Scottish nobleman and privy councillor.
+David Lindsay, 11th Earl of Crawford (c.
+1547–1607) was a Scottish nobleman and privy councillor.

 Life

 He was the eldest son of David Lindsay, 10th Earl of Crawford, by Margaret, daughter of Cardinal Beaton and Marion Ogilvy, and was born about 1547.
 He was one of five sons, the others being: Sir Henry Lindsay of Kinfauns, to be the thirteenth earl; Sir John of Ballinscho; Alexander Lindsay, 1st Lord Spynie; and James.
 The 10th earl had also a daughter, Helen, married to Sir David Lindsay, Lord Edzell.

 The 11th earl had a reputation for extravagance, was francophile, and of uncertain religious views.
 On 17 March 1577–8 he became involved in an affray which resulted in the death of his hereditary enemy, the Lord-chancellor Glamis.
 The two lords being in attendance on the king at Stirling happened, with their followers, to meet; they made way for each other, and ordered their followers to do the same, but the hindmost came to blows.
 In the fray, the chancellor was shot dead, and the blame for the murder was assigned by many to Crawford.
 David Hume of Godscroft wrote that Crawford was a good shot and Glamis presented an easy target as he was so tall.

 Crawford was sent a prisoner to Edinburgh Castle, but on 14 June was permitted to pass to his house at Cairnie in Fife on giving sureties again to enter into ward on fifteen days' notice.
 For his failure to act on this arrangement on 5 March 1579, his sureties, David Lindsay of Edzell and Patrick Lindsay, 6th Lord Lindsay were fined, and on 1 September they gave a caution in £20,000 for his appearance at the Tolbooth of Edinburgh on 3 November.
 According to Sir James Balfour, he was found innocent; and on 5 November he signed a band, under pain of £10,000, not to molest Thomas Lyon of Balduckie, Master of Glamis, and tutor or guardian of the young heir, Patrick Lyon, 9th Lord Glamis.

 Not long afterwards the earl went over to France in company with George Gordon, 6th Earl of Huntly, having on 7 December obtained a license to go abroad for three years.
 He returned to Scotland before the last day of February 1581, when he renewed the band for the non-molestation of the tutor of Glamis.